Chicken biryani step-by-step recipe with video and photos.

-Fried onions is an important garnish and I highly recommend not to skip it.
+Fried onions are an important garnish and I highly recommend not to skip them.
 Fry a handful of onions in ghee until they are golden and crunchy, taking care not to burn them.

 Use ghee to make the best-tasting biryani.

 Seal the biryani pot before steaming.
 The lid for my pot sits tightly without any gap for the steam to escape.
 If the lid is not tight enough, cover the pot with aluminum foil and then close it.